-Modern agents are characterized in that they work effectively, instantly, and safely and that they are produced in an environmentally-friendly manner.
-This is a complex matter that requires much expertise and know-how regarding chemical substances and their specific interrelation to the technical device.
+What characterizes modern irritants is that they work effectively, instantly, and safely and that they are produced in an environmentally friendly manner.
+This is a complex matter that requires much expertise and know-how regarding chemical substances and the way they interact with the technical device.

-Over 120 years of experience in medical and safety research are the guarantee for the exceptional quality of our materials and agents and for the performance of our spray systems.
+Over 120 years of experience in security technology and medical and research guarantee the exceptional quality of our materials and agents and the performance of our spray systems.

 Our goal is to produce products that precisely meet customer product specifications, without unnecessary side effects.
 Over the years, our in-house research and certified laboratory analysis has proven its worth in the development of our agents and formulations.
-Only a carefully balanced structure of all components guarantees the required effects, without risk for man and environment.
+Only a carefully balanced combination of all components guarantees the required effects without risk for humans and the environment.

-OC is a natural pepper extract obtained from the extremely hot small fruits known as chillies or peppers from Capsicum frutescens and/or Spanish pepper Capsicum annuum L. The heat of the fruit depends on the presence of capsaicin and its derivates.
+OC is a natural pepper extract obtained from the extremely hot small fruits known as chili peppers of Capsicum frutescens and/or Capsicum annuum L. The heat of the fruit depends on the presence of capsaicin and its derivatives.
 The amount of Capsaicinoides is analytically determined in our own laboratories.
-The OC used in our formulas is nontoxic, has no known side effects, and is of food-grade quality when used in our TW1000 products.
+The OC used in our formulas is nontoxic, has no known side effects, and is of food-grade quality in our TW1000 products.

-The synthetically-produced PAVA is based on one of the three main active substances of the natural pepper extract, the capsaicin.
-PAVA was originally invented as an inexpensive substitute for the natural capsaicin used in pharmaceutical, circulation-enhancing applications, such as in patches used for the treatment of rheumatoid arthritis.
-The similarities between the synthically-produced PAVA and natural capsaicin suggests similar efficacy.
+The synthetically-produced irritant PAVA is based on capsaicin, one of the three main active components of the natural pepper extract.
+PAVA was originally invented as an inexpensive substitute for the natural capsaicin used in pharmaceutical, circulation-enhancing applications, such as patches used for the treatment of rheumatoid arthritis.
+The similarities between the synthetically produced PAVA and natural capsaicin suggests similar efficacy.